Nurses Turn to JAPNA for Cutting Edge Information on Psychiatric Nursing Practice, Education, and Research...

 - Color figures may be accepted for publication in the print version of the journal.
 However, the author must be prepared to pay a charge of $800 for the first illustration and $200 for each additional illustration.
 Color online is free.

 A cover letter can be pasted into the appropriate box during the submission process or uploaded separately.
 The cover letter should include an explicit statement of the importance or relevance of the manuscript to JAPNA.
-The cover letter should include a statement affirming that the manuscript has not been published and is not under consideration for publication elsewhere and a statement that all authors have seen and approved the manuscript.
+The cover letter should include a statement affirming that the manuscript has not been published and is not under consideration for publication elsewhere.

 Preparation inquiries can be sent to the editor at email@example.com, but please send all manuscripts through SageTrack only.
-Do not email files to the editor or editorial office.
+Do not mail or email files to the editor or editorial office.

 All manuscripts should be submitted online at http://mc.manuscriptcentral.com/japna.
 Click on the “Check for Existing Account” button at the bottom of the opening page.
 If you do not already have an account, then create one by clicking on the “Create an Account” button.
 You then will be able to submit your manuscript.
 Click on “Author Center.”
 Follow the on-screen instructions carefully.

-You will be asked to upload at least two documents when you submit a manuscript: a title page and a main document.
+You will be asked to upload at least three documents when you submit a manuscript: a title page, a main document, and an authorship contribution statement that has been signed by all authors.
 In addition, you will submit separate documents for each figure, if applicable.

-When submitting a revised manuscript, you must also provide a anonymized/anonymous point-by-point response to the reviewers’ comments.
-Please do not type your response on letterhead and highlight these changes in the re-submitted manuscript.
-Please see decision letters for more specific instructions on responding to reviewers suggestions for revisions.
+When submitting a revised manuscript, you must also provide an anonymous point-by-point response to the reviewers’ comments.
+Please do not type your response on letterhead.
+You are asked to highlight these changes in the re-submitted manuscript in a different color font or using the highlighter tool, but please do not use track changes.
+Please see the decision letter received from the editor for more specific instructions on responding to reviewers’ suggestions for revisions.

-Authors are responsible for obtaining and providing written permission from copyright holders for reproducing any illustrations, tables, figures or lengthy quotations (exceeding 100 words) previously published elsewhere, including any information that has been adapted from a previously published source.
-For further information including guidance on fair dealing for criticism and review, please visit our Frequently Asked Questions on the SAGE Journal Author Gateway.
+Authors are responsible for obtaining and providing written permission from copyright holders for reproducing any illustrations, tables, figures, or lengthy quotations (exceeding 100 words) previously published elsewhere, including any information that has been adapted from a previously published source.
+For further information including guidance on fair dealing for criticism and review, please visit Sage's Prior Publication guidelines.

 A journal contributor publishing agreement is a condition of publication.
 Authors will receive a request via email to complete the agreement once the article is accepted for publication.
 See the journal contributor publishing agreement section below.